 - Research guides and tutorials specific to Valencia collections

-Financial aid processes can be completed online.
-Financial aid processes that can be completed online include FAFSA completion; accepting, declining or modifying financial aid awards; verification worksheets; and tracking satisfaction of financial aid requirements.
+Students seeking financial aid can complete many processes online including FAFSA completion; accepting, declining or modifying financial aid awards; verification worksheets; and tracking satisfaction of financial aid requirements.
 If a student is selected for verification, the student’s and parent’s taxes can be provided electronically.
 Once students have registered for classes, they can pay for their classes online in Atlas using a credit card or ACH transfer (electronic check).

 Through the My LifeMap tab in Atlas, students can access career development services and inventories; educational planning assistance including term-by-term course planning for degree completion; job prospect information including salary and company information; financial planning assistance; and an online portfolio to showcase their work to professors and employers.